-The module will equip students with a very basic knowledge of the countries where Russian is spoken and encourage their curiosity about the language, the country or countries, the people, their environment, society, traditions and culture.
-It will enable the student to reach a level of very basic competence in the four main areas of listening, speaking, reading and writing.
+The module will continue to encourage their curiosity about the Russian language, the country or countries, the people, their environment, society, traditions and culture.
+It will enable the student to reach a level of basic competence in the four main areas of listening, speaking, reading and writing.

-The student will acquire basic language skills, to enable students to:
+The students will acquire basic language skills, to enable them to: